-Refund of tuition for properly filed withdrawal forms will be based on the refund policy (the refund policy is maintained on the portal under the Bursar's office information page: Financial > Bursar's Office > Home)
+Refund of tuition for properly filed withdrawal forms will be based on the refund policy (the refund policy is maintained on the portal under the Financial Services information page: Financial > Financial Services - Student Accounts > scroll down to Refund Policy)

-If a currently registered student decides not to return to Lackawanna College for the next semester, they should complete the "Exit from Lackawanna College section of the form.
+If a currently registered student decides not to return to Lackawanna College for the next semester, they should complete the "Exit from Lackawanna College" section of the form.
 This should be completed ONLY if the student is not registered for classes for the next semester (a withdrawal form is then required).
 Current students are advised that they may break enrollment for one academic year (two full semesters) before needing to return to the College as an admissions reentrant.

-Leave of Absence Policy
+Leave Of Absence Policy